StevenBlack/vocab/million-dollar-words.md

 ### remonstrate
 To plea in protest; kind of like a verbal version of "to demonstrate."
 Striking workers may demonstrate in picket lines and then arrange meetings to remonstrate with the management.
-Pronounced REH- MAHN-STRATE.

 ### remontado
-A person who escapes the pressures of civilization by fleeing to the mountains (or the islands, or...)- Say REE-MAHN-TAH-DOH .
+A person who escapes the pressures of civilization by fleeing to the mountains (or the islands, or...).

 ### renege
 You probably know what it means to go back on one's word or break a promise.
 But did you know it had an e on the end?
-It's pronounced REE-NEGG.

 ### reprobate
 A depraved or unprincipled person; someone who is all but morally hopeless.
-It's pronounced REP-ROH-BATE.

 ### restive